ultimate271/notes/sanderson/mistbornTFE06.01.md

 Kell showed us how to kill Inquisitors—we’ll just need to pull down the others and behead them.
 As for the Lord Ruler . . .”

+### Vin, armed with the Atium she received from Kelsier, resolves to find her place in the plan.

+#### Vin opens the pouch to find Atium, and a note from Kelsier on his assignment to her
 Eyes turned on Vin.
 She looked down at the pouch in her hand, and pulled it open.
 A smaller sack, obviously filled with atium beads, fell into her hand.
 It was followed by a small bar of metal wrapped in a sheet of paper.
 The Eleventh